Couples/Families/Groups

 Live Webinars for Couples/Families/Groups

 Our live webinars are live and interactive.
-They are considered the same as in-person continuing education in states that require live credits.
+They are considered the same as in-person continuing education in most states.
 When you purchase one of our live webinars, we place the webinar link on your My Seminars page, along with a link to the PowerPoint file.
 Once connected, you will see a split screen with the presenter on one side and the PowerPoint slide on the other.
 You are muted, but have a control panel that allows you to "Raise My Hand" and ask a question verbally, or you can type in questions.
 Following the webinar, you return to your My Seminars page to take the validation test and complete the course evaluation.
 The test is written at a level to merely demonstrate that you attended the webinar, not that you are an expert in the subject matter.
 Once these are completed, a button appears that allows you to download the certificate.
 New Customers-Use Promo Code tzkfree to get your first webinar for free.
 Or, if placing a large order, use code tzk50 to get half off your first order.

 Wednesday, July 24, 2024 at 10:00 PM - 12:00 AM UTC